conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

     Layout: None
   ```

-Check the docs for more info about (editable packages)[https://docs.conan.io/en/latest/developing_packages/editable_packages.html].
+Check the docs for more info about [editable packages](https://docs.conan.io/en/latest/developing_packages/editable_packages.html]).

 ## New implementation for Workspaces